 1818 W. Foster Ave. - Andersonville

-Big Joe's is a quiet, slow-paced, privately owned neighborhood dive six nights a week.
-However, on Friday nights, there is a line out the door and down the block.
+Big Joe's is a quiet, slow-paced, privately-owned neighborhood dive six nights a week.
+However, on Friday nights (in non-COVID times), there is a line out the door and down the block.
 Inside, it's loud and packed.
 The cause for all the commotion?
 Some bodacious turtles not named Donatello, Michaelango, Leonardo or—well, you get it.
 Turtle racing at Big Joe's is a big deal.
 The more drinks you buy, the more tickets you get.
 The more tickets you have, the better your chances of landing a "jockey" roll for one of the races.
 Just don't bet on Jolanda.

 Play Kinky Trivia At Waterhouse